Eppo-exp/eppo-docs/docs/administration/scim.md

 Provisioning users through SCIM is currently in closed Beta.
 :::

 Provisioning users through SCIM (the System for Cross-domain Identity Management) provides a secure and automated way to create and manage Eppo users through your preferred IdP (Okta, Microsoft Entra and others).

 We partner with [WorkOS](https://workos.com/docs/integrations/scim) to provide a secure SCIM connection using the 2.0 version of the SCIM protocol.
+Please contact Eppo with the email of your IT admin; they will receive an onboarding email from WorkOS with an onboarding wizard containing the necessary information to complete the setup tailored to your organization.

 Eppo offers support for:

 * Provisioning new users
 * Updating user profiles: name & role.
 * De-provisioning users

 :::note
 Users created with SCIM can only be updated through your IdP.